marshareb/marshareb.github.io/_posts/2023-8-28-Rec-Three.md

 tag: [MA1172]
 ---

-In this post, we review what was discussed in the third recitation.

-# Introduction

 In this recitation, we covered all of the problems from the "Area Between Curves" worksheet, along with Ximera problems 13 from "Area between curves" and 24 from "A review of integration."

 # Weierstrass Substitution